consumet/consumet.ts/README.md

 * [Provider Status](https://github.com/consumet/providers-status/blob/main/README.md)

 ## Provider Request
-Make a new issue with the label `Provider Request` And the name of the source next to it, as well as a link to the source in the body paragraph.
+Make a new issue with the label `Provider Request` And the name of the provider next to it, as well as a link to the provider in the body paragraph.

 ## Contributing to Consumet Extensions
 Check out [contributing guide](https://github.com/consumet/extentions/blob/master/CONTRIBUTING.md) to get an overview of Consumet Extensions development.